Iraqi Republican Guard: 2003 Order of Battle

 On 2 April 2003, U.S. Army Brigadier General Vincent K. Brooks said that the Baghdad Division of the Iraqi Republican Guard had been "destroyed".
-Iraq information minister Muhammed Saeed al-Sahaf responded that this was another U.S. "lie".
+Iraqi information minister Muhammad Saeed al-Sahhaf responded that this was another U.S. "lie".

 The Republican Guard was officially dissolved on 23 May 2003 per Order 2 of the Coalition Provisional Authority under Administrator Paul Bremer.

 In early 2004, British journalist Sean Langan confirmed that one of the local commanders of the guerrilla stronghold of Ramadi was a former Republican Guard officer.

 In late April 2004, a Pentagon report claimed that members of the Special Republican Guard had regrouped in the guerrilla stronghold of Fallujah.

-Many members of the Republican Guard joined several of the insurgent groups currently operating in Iraq such as the Return and ISIS.
+After dismissal, many members of the Republican Guard went on to join Sunni insurgent groups, including groups such as The Return (al-Awda), Naqshbandi Army (JRTN), Islamic Army in Iraq and the Islamic State.